adamcstephens/puppet-systemupdates/README.md

 mechanism which utilizes distribution package managers, allowing for a consistent update experience across supported distributions.

+This module is designed to run from a cron task, and will only output on a failed return code from a task.

 The following distributions are known to be supported:

 * CentOS/RHEL 5-7